szabodzsi/szabodzsi.github.io/README.md

 ## Profile
-Gábor is senior software engineer with 16  years experience in different fields of software development, specialized in Java technologies with major experience of IoT solutions, Spring Framework and cloud technologies.
+Gábor is senior software engineer with 16  years experience in different fields of software development, specialized in Java technologies with major experience of IoT solutions, Spring Framework and cloud technologies, recently transferring to fintech.

 ## Work experience
 **2024.01 - present**